hudhod/Temlet-1/README.md

 # Temlet-1
-first Templet to to leren HTML and CSS
+first Templet to leren HTML and CSS